WordPress/gutenberg/components/higher-order/with-filters/README.md

 `withFilters` is a part of [Native Gutenberg Extensibility](https://github.com/WordPress/gutenberg/issues/3330).
 It is also a React [higher-order component](https://facebook.github.io/react/docs/higher-order-components.html).

-Wrapping a component with `withFilters` provides a unique `instanceId` to serve this purpose.
+Wrapping a component with `withFilters` provides a filtering capability controlled externally by the `hookName`.

 ## Usage